Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 Conclusion

-The best free billing and inventory management software for small businesses depends on operational complexity.
+The best billing and inventory management software for small businesses depends on operational complexity.
 Zoho Inventory suits growing product businesses, Wave and Square work well for service-led or simple retail needs, Odoo offers maximum flexibility for technical teams, and inFlow is strong for product-focused operations.

-Free software works well early on.
+These tools work well early on.
 But upgrade paths still mean handing control to someone else's roadmap.
 Businesses that hit that ceiling — needing custom workflows, owned data models, and systems that evolve without months of dev work — are the ones Keel is built for.

 Frequently Asked Questions